rhythnic/habu/README.md

 Habu is a utility that gives you the ability to write concise inline styles.
 * Only dependency (peer-dep) is aphrodite
 * Habu supports all front-end frameworks supported by aphrodite
-* Total size, not gzipped, is 32kb (20kb aphrodite, 12kb habu)
+* Total size, including aphrodite, is about 9kb gzipped
 * Supports themes, mixins, media queries, pseudo-selectors, and css abbreviations

 ```